 What is Nikusui?

-Nikusui is a soup made by simmering beef in bonito dashi and seasoning it with mirin, soy sauce, and other seasonings.
-Niku means meat, and sui is short for suimono, which refers to soup.
-The meat used in nikusui is beef.
+Nikusui is a soup made by simmering beef in bonito dashi, flavored with seasonings such as mirin and soy sauce.
+"Niku" means meat, and "sui" is short for 'suimono,' which refers to soup.
+The meat used in this dish is thinly sliced beef.

-Originally served at the udon restaurant "Chitose" in Osaka, this flavorful dish gained a reputation and has now become one of Osaka's signature dishes.
+Originally served at the udon restaurant 'Chitose' in Osaka, this flavorful dish gained popularity and has become one of Osaka's signature dishes.
 It has a rich beef flavor while still being light, and it pairs well with rice.
 Nowadays, it can be found in restaurants outside of Osaka.

-The ingredients for nikusui are quite simple: thinly slice beef, green onions (scallions), tofu, and soft-boiled eggs.
-While beef and green onions are essential ingredients, the addition of tofu and soft-boiled eggs is optional.
+The ingredients for nikusui are quite simple: thinly sliced beef, green onions (scallions), and tofu.
+While beef and green onions are essential, tofu is optional.

-If you substitute tofu and soft-boiled eggs with udon noodles, you can make a different dish called "Niku Udon" (udon noodle soup with beef broth).
-It is also delicious.
+If you substitute the tofu with udon noodles, you can create a different dish called "Niku Udon" (beef udon noodle soup).
+It is also delicious and highly recommended.

 The origin and health benefits